 Vaping laws and regulations are changing all the time, so we advise that you always check the rules and regulations of the country you’re visiting using the foreign office website before you travel.

-If you’ve already checked and confirmed that you’re travelling to a vape-friendly territory, finding e liquid is as simple as at home, though you may have to adopt some local customs.
+If you’ve already checked and confirmed that you’re travelling to a vape-friendly territory, finding e-liquid is as simple as at home, though you may have to adopt some local customs.
+In some European countries, for instance, you may only be able to purchase nicotine products from licensed ‘tabacs,’ aka tobacconist stores.

 In the United States, at the time of writing, it isn’t difficult to find 56mg e-liquid, FAR stronger than what you’re used to.

-Even if you find this super strong e-liquid enjoyable, you may be unable to bring it back home due to its extremely high strength being in violation of the Tobacco Products Directive (TPD).
+Even if you find this super-strong e-liquid enjoyable, you may be unable to bring it back home because its extremely high strength violates the Tobacco Products Directive (TPD).

-It’s not just humans that need protection from the sun and heat.
-Heat, light and air are 3 main enemies of e liquid.
+It’s not just humans who need protection from the sun and heat.
+Heat, light, and air are the three main enemies of e-liquid.

 Vaping Etiquette Around The World